MartijnTuinstra/PiRail/README.md

 Make sure to drop the 'web' folder into your webserver.
 This package has no php webserver.

-Browse to the baan.php.
+Browse to the index.php.
 This is the main interface.
 From here you can:
 - add/change train and so called Modules
 - Control trains